Gajar Halwa with Orange & Saffron

 - Spoon the gajar halwa into serving bowls.
 Sprinkle the top with chopped almonds and pistachios.

-- To prepare normal gajar halwa add 1 cup of milk instead of orange juice and add cardamom powder instead of orange blossom water.
+- To prepare traditional gajar halwa add 1 cup of milk instead of orange juice and add cardamom powder instead of orange blossom water.

 - Slightly brown sugar will not give you the required orange colour, so use white sugar.